 If Tom’s Tents used period costing instead of product costing, Cost of Goods Sold would be higher and Profit would be lower.
 (1 mark)

-Under period costing, these additional delivery costs are reported in the Income Statement under the heading of Cost of Goods Sold in the period the expense was incurred, regardless of the quantity of item sold.
+Under period costing, the additional delivery costs are reported in the Income Statement under the heading of Cost of Goods Sold in the period the expense was incurred, regardless of the quantity of item sold.
 (1 mark)

 Question 3 (6 marks)